janoside/btc-rpc-explorer/README.md

 # Donate

-To support continued development of this tool and/or to support the hosting of the live demos:
+To support continued development of this tool and/or to support the hosting of the live demo site:

 * [Bitcoin](bitcoin:3NPGpNyLLmVKCEcuipBs7G4KpQJoJXjDGe): 3NPGpNyLLmVKCEcuipBs7G4KpQJoJXjDGe
 * [Litecoin](litecoin:ME4pXiXuWfEi1ANBDo9irUJVcZBhsTx14i): ME4pXiXuWfEi1ANBDo9irUJVcZBhsTx14i